onlabsorg/olojs/docs/api/router.md

 In the given example, the array `entries` will contain `["a/", "b/", "s2"]`, plus all the items returned by `await store0.list("/")`.

-If no mounted stores matches the given path, then an empty array is returned.
+If no mounted store matches the given path, then an empty array is returned.

 router.write - async method